LIVE ANALYSIS May 28, 2026

 }

-That is it.
 Alice just suppressed Log4Shell on a project she cannot read.
 The vulnerability disappears from team-B’s active findings view.
 The audit trail now shows alice’s name on a project she has no business touching.

 A disgruntled employee with a low-privileged account suppresses all critical CVEs on the flagship product’s project right before an audit.
 The security team sees a clean dashboard.
 The auditor sees a clean dashboard.
 Nobody knows until the next scan re-detects everything and someone notices the suppression history.